 An apprenticeship is made up of a 'framework' which incorporates a work-based Diploma together with a Technical Certificate, Employment Rights and Responsibilities (ERR), Personal Learning and Thinking Skills (PLTS) and Functional Skills in Maths and English (unless you have achieved GCSE Maths and English at grade C or above in the past five years.)

 The Technical Certificate is the British Horse Society Stage 3 Care.
-Derby College will pay for one entry per exam for the Care element only.
+Derby College Group will pay for one entry per exam for the Care element only.